Hockaday School

-The Hockaday School is an independent, secular, college preparatory day school for girls located in Dallas, Texas, United States.
-The boarding school was for girls in grades 8–12 and the day school is from pre-kindergarten to grade 12.
+The Hockaday School is an independent, secular, college preparatory day school for girls Pre-K through 12 located in Dallas, Texas, United States.
 The Hockaday School is accredited by the Independent Schools Association of the Southwest.

 History

 The school was founded in 1913 by Ela Hockaday in response to a group of Dallas businessmen's demand to pioneer an academic institution for their daughters, one equal to that of their sons’ educational experiences.
 She added a junior college in 1931 which operated until 1951.
 The first class consisted of only ten students.
 Sarah Trent was one of the first teachers at the school and was influential in its development.
 As of the 1940 census, Ela Hockaday was living at the school that was located in the block between 5601 Bonita and 2407 Greenville Avenue in Dallas.

+After Miss Hockaday's death in 1956, J. Erik Jonsson set in motion a campaign for a new campus.
+Karl Hoblitzelle donated 100 acres in North Dallas, which became the site of Hockaday's third and present-day campus in 1961.

+The school announced in 2021 that it would phase out the boarding option by 2025.

 Tuition

-The tuition averages $32,000 for upper school day students (not including books).
+The tuition averages $36,705 for upper school day students (not including books).
 For resident students, costs are approximately $62,828 - $64,191.
 Financial aid is granted on the basis of demonstrated family need and the school's availability of funds.
-In 2019–2020, 13% of the Hockaday student body received financial aid.
+In the 2019–2020 school year, 13% of the Hockaday student body received financial aid.